 Use a range of tactics and strategies to overcome opponents in direct competition through team and individual games (for example, badminton, basketball, cricket, football, hockey, netball, rounders, rugby and tennis).

 Analyse their performances compared to previous ones and demonstrate improvement to achieve their personal best.

 Develop their technique and improve their performance in other competitive sports for example, athletics and gymnastics.

 Take part in outdoor and adventurous activities which present intellectual and physical challenges and be encouraged to work in a team, building on trust and developing skills to solve problems, either individually or as a group.

 Take part in competitive sports and activities outside school through community links or sports clubs.

 Perform dances using advanced dance techniques within a range of dance styles and forms.

-Apply for pupils from EYFS to Year 6.
+Apply for pupils from Pre-School to Year 9.